 Candidates conduct several rigorous studies during the program that introduce them to the theories, practices and techniques of evidence-based management.
 The DBA experience is intended to equip you with the requisite skills to apply evidence-based management in your organizations, to apply research to practice, to engage and prepare for self-directed lifelong learning in management research, to continue research dissemination, and to cultivate a broad profile for scholarly teaching.

 Interested in pursuing a PhD at the Weatherhead School of Management?

-In the summer of year two in the DBA/DM Program, DBA/DM students may apply to the PhD in Management: Designing Sustainable Systems program, thereby extending their coursework an additional year.
-This fourth year is dedicated to independent doctoral studies and research workshops that permit students to meet the requirements of a PhD in Management degree offered by the CWRU School of Graduate Studies.
-During both the DBA/DM and PhD programs students are required to prepare and submit their research papers to appropriate high-quality academic conferences for review and presentation.
-A core goal for both programs is for students to make original intellectual contributions while enrolled in the programs.
+In the summer of year two in the DBA program, you may apply to the PhD in Management: Designing Sustainable Systems program, thereby extending your coursework an additional year.
+This fourth year is dedicated to independent doctoral studies and research workshops that would permit you to meet the requirements of a PhD in Management degree offered by the CWRU School of Graduate Studies.
+During both the DBA and PhD programs, you’ll be required to prepare and submit your research papers to appropriate high-quality academic conferences for review and presentation.
+A core goal for both programs is for you to make original intellectual contributions while enrolled in the programs.

 Ask yourself the following questions:

 - Do I enjoy reading and expressing my own ideas in writing?